Three UMN Morris Students Are Fulbright Finalists

 Autumn Carlson '18

-Carlson, a Spanish and Latin American Area Studies major, will spend a year in Mexico as an English Teaching Assistant.
+Carlson, a Spanish and Latin American Area Studies major, will spend a year in San Cristóbal de las Casas, Chiapas, Mexico.
+She will be an English assistant at la Escuela de Lenguas San Cristóbal, Universidad Autónoma de Chiapas (the School of Languages, Autonomous University of Chiapas in San Cristóbal).
 She also plans to work on a bilingual conversation club, much like Morris's own Jane Addams Project.

 Carlson's "interest in the Spanish language and culture run[s] deep," which is what drew her to the Fulbright program and back to Mexico.
 An English as a Second Language (ESL) tutor, she spent part of her junior year studying in Guanajuato in hopes of returning better equipped to serve her ESL students.
 This opportunity, she says, is an extension of that.